The connection between a tarot or oracle reader and their deck is almost a sacred bond.

 Forming a personal connection with your tarot or oracle deck can unlock and open your intuition deeply, to go deeper into the meanings of the cards and ourselves.

-Some readers say that tarot is nothing more than paper and ink, that it’s the reader that gives it power, gives it “magick”, brings them to life to weave the past, present, future and the stories around it.
+Some may say that tarot is nothing more than paper and ink, that it’s the reader that gives it power, gives it “magick”, brings them to life to weave the past, present, future and the stories around it.

 A connection with a tarot or oracle deck is a unique experience and for that, I’m thankful to be a part of it.